Get Started with Oracle Database Free on Oracle Linux

 Install Oracle Database Free RPM

-2. Run the Preinstallation RPM.
+1. Install the Preinstallation RPM.

-sudo dnf install -y oracle-database-preinstall-23c
+sudo dnf install -y oracle-database-preinstall-23ai

 The Oracle Database Preinstallation RPM automatically creates the Oracle installation owner and groups, and it also sets up other kernel configuration settings as required for Oracle Database installations.
 If you plan to use job-role separation, create an extended set of database users and groups depending on your requirements.

-3. Download the Oracle Database Free.
+2. Download the Oracle Database Free.

-curl -JLO https://download.oracle.com/otn-pub/otn_software/db-free/oracle-database-free-23c-1.0-1.el8.x86_64.rpm
+curl -JLO https://download.oracle.com/otn-pub/otn_software/db-free/oracle-database-free-23ai-1.0-1.el8.x86_64.rpm

-Access the Oracle Database Free software download details at: https://www.oracle.com/database/technologies/free-downloads.html
+Access the Oracle Database Free software download details at https://www.oracle.com/database/technologies/free-downloads.html

-4. Install the database software.
+3. Install the database software.

-sudo dnf localinstall -y oracle-database-free-23c-1.0-1.el8.x86_64.rpm
+sudo dnf localinstall -y oracle-database-free-23ai-1.0-1.el8.x86_64.rpm

 Note: Review the RPM log files to determine the system configuration changes.
 For example, review /var/log/oracle-database-preinstall-23c/results/orakernel.log.